 The Importance of Carrying Naloxone Kits

+Carrying a naloxone kit remains one of the most effective ways to reduce the risk of death from an opioid overdose.
+Naloxone temporarily blocks the effects of opioids on the brain, particularly their impact on breathing, which is the primary cause of death in overdoses.
 Naloxone kits are essential not only for opioid users but also for their friends, family, and community members.
 Since fentanyl is often unknowingly mixed with other drugs, the risk of accidental overdose extends beyond habitual users.

-Having naloxone readily available and using it promptly during an overdose can save lives while waiting for emergency medical assistance.
+Having naloxone readily available and using it promptly during an overdose can reduce the risk of death while waiting for emergency medical assistance.

 Post-Overdose Recovery and Support